Memory leak is an existence of objects that are not needed anymore according to the application logic,

 If you do not know yet what objects are leaked, YourKit Java Profiler can help you find out.

-Also consider the capture snapshot on low memory feature.
+Also consider the capture snapshot on high memory usage feature.
 Snapshots captured automatically using this feature may possibly be captured in the state when memory usage reaches the specified threshold because of memory leaks.
 Thus, the snapshots will provide information sufficient to discover and fix the leaks.

 To detect a memory leak, use the following scenario: